yudduy/ira/README.md

-# Project: IRA Corporate Messaging Stability Analysis
+# Project: IRA

 This project analyzes changes in corporate messaging around the passage of the U.S. Inflation Reduction Act (IRA) to validate the use of contemporary company descriptions for academic research.

 ---
 ### 1. Core Research Objective

-**First Principle**: Research conclusions are only as reliable as the underlying data.
-If a major policy intervention (the IRA) caused firms to systematically alter their self-descriptions, using post-policy descriptions as a proxy for a pre-policy state is methodologically unsound.
+Research conclusions are only as reliable as the underlying data.
+If a major policy intervention (like the IRA) caused firms to systematically alter their self-descriptions, using post-policy descriptions as a proxy for a pre-policy state is methodologically unsound.

 **Objective**: To conduct a **Stability Validation Study**.
 We test the hypothesis that corporate messaging for a sample of firms remained largely stable before and after the IRA's passage in August 2022.
 This validates the use of 2025-era data as representative of the firms' 2022 strategic focus.